 - Proof of address (such as utility bills or insurance policies)

 - A signed application form

-Act quickly and work with your bank
+Act quickly and work with your provider

-- Try to contact the bank early in the morning before any staff have arrived or after they've left for the evening.
+- Try to contact the platform early in the morning before any staff have arrived or after they've left for the evening.
 This can be done at home by calling them up and asking for an urgent appointment with a manager or senior member of staff; most companies will try to accommodate this request as long as it's within reason.
 If that doesn't work, call back later in the day when there are more people around who can help with your request and make sure everyone knows what needs doing so everyone is on board with making this happen ASAP!

 - Identify exactly how much money has been frozen by checking monthly statements against actuals so there aren't any surprises when trying to unfreeze those funds!

-If your business bank account has been frozen, it’s important to act quickly.
+If your business account has been frozen, it’s important to act quickly.
 You can contact the courts or financial institution that requested a freeze on your account and work with them to unfreeze it.

 Meet wamo!
 Do not freeze your accounts!

 wamo provides business accounts for everyone.
-It is much more flexible than other traditional banks.
+It is much more flexible than other traditional institutions.
 If you don't want your account to be frozen unnecessarily, open a business account with wamo.
 Enter the wamo site in just 10 minutes with your computer or mobile phone.
 Open an account now!